andyp123/blender_vertex_color_master/README.md

 ### Src to UVs
 Copy the value of the 'Src' channel to the uv layer in the 'Dst' layer.

+### Misc Operations
+The 'Misc Operations' section contains features unrelated to the main features of the addon.

+### Randomise Mesh Island Colors
+All separate parts of a mesh (islands), will be assigned random colors.
+Only the hue will be randomised, but the saturation and value will always be 1.

++ __Order Based__ (off) - Instead of using actual random colors, set the colors based on the number of parts.
+This will result in the best possible separation of colors, as the default random setting can sometimes give different parts very similar shades.

 ## Planned / Possible Features
 * Break script into full Add-on.
 * Move Add-on to own tab.